-Increase Funding for Health Services
+Increase Funding for the Public Sector Health Workforce

-- Work with ministries of finance to commit more revenue to invest in strengthening the frontline public sector workforce and help to make the case for progressive tax reforms to fund this. - Allocate resources to recruit more nurses and doctors to lower the patient-doctor ratio. - Urgently allocate more resources to public health facilities, ensuring the availability of essential medicines, equipment, and vaccines. - Allocate additional resources specifically for maternal and child health services, including family planning and prenatal care, particularly during nights and weekends. - Ensure that health facilities are equipped with essential medicines and supplies, particularly those needed for women's health.
+- Work with ministries of finance to commit more revenue to strengthening the frontline public sector workforce and help to make the case for progressive tax reforms to fund this. - Allocate resources to recruit more nurses and doctors to lower the patient-doctor ratio. - Implement strategies to attract and retain qualified health professionals with greater emphasis on women health professionals by offering living wage salaries and decent work, benefits, and opportunities for career advancement. - Promote gender equality in the workplace by increasing opportunities for professional growth.